Rasmussen's Encephalitis

 What is Rasmussen’s Encephalitis?

 Rasmussen encephalitis (RE), also called Rasmussen syndrome, is a rare, progressive, chronic encephalitis (inflammation of the brain) affecting one hemisphere (one side) of the brain.
-It occurs mainly in children (most cases are seen in six to seven-years-old children).
+It occurs mainly in children (most cases are seen in six to seven-year-old children).
 However, around 10% of all cases are adolescents and adults.
 RE occurs usually in healthy individuals.
 It is estimated that no more than two new cases per year are identified in large epilepsy centres.

 Symptoms of Rasmussen’s Encephalitis